WeAreSeismica/seismica-sce/README.md

 - check for excess . at the beginnings of captions when bold formatting isn't perfect, and strip trailing newlines from captions (for tex2jats)
 - can we catch captions even when "Figure 1"/"Table 1" is *not* bold?
 They should be bold but are not always
 - check YYYYa/YYYYb citations
-- make a docker instance so it's easier for people to run this whole thing
 - (incorporate relevant parts of biblib)